-1.6 Types of Tournaments - The types of tournaments listed below are those which are Sanctioned by NRA in its competitive shooting program.

-- (a) International Matches Arranged by the NRA with the recognized national shooting organization(s) of the countries concerned.
-The officials thereof are appointed by the NRA (Pershing-Roberts teams). - (b) International Team Tryouts U.S. tournaments conducted under NRA Rules organized or authorized by the NRA as preliminary or final tryouts for the selection of International Team members.
-The officials thereof are appointed by the NRA. - (c) National Championships Organized by the NRA, and in some cases in conjunction with the Civilian Marksmanship Program (CMP), to form the National Matches.
+- 1.5 Refusal or Withdrawal of NRA Authorization The NRA may refuse to authorize or may withdraw its authorization for any competition which cannot, or does not, comply with the requirements for that competition. - 1.6 Types of Tournaments - The types of tournaments listed below are those which are Sanctioned by NRA in its competitive shooting program. - International Matches Arranged by the NRA with the rec-(a) ognized national shooting organization(s) of the countries concerned.
+The officials thereof are appointed by the NRA (Pershing-Roberts teams). - International Team Tryouts U.S. tournaments conducted (b) under NRA Rules organized or authorized by the NRA as preliminary or final tryouts for the selection of International Team members.
+The officials thereof are appointed by the NRA - National Championships Organized by the NRA, and in (c) some cases in conjunction with the Civilian Marksmanship Program (CMP), to form the National Matches.
 The officials thereof are appointed by the NRA, in some circumstances in cooperation with the CMP.
-These tournaments are Registered. - (d) Regional and Sectional Championships Arranged between the NRA and a local sponsoring organization.
-These tournaments are Registered.

-- (e) State Championships Annual tournaments authorized and/ or conducted by State Rifle and/or Pistol Associations, affiliated with the NRA.
+These tournaments are Registered. - (d) Regional and Sectional Championships - Arranged between the NRA and a local sponsoring organization.
+These tournaments are Registered. - State Championships Annual tournaments authorized and/ (e) or conducted by State Rifle and/or Pistol Associations, affiliated with the NRA.
 Such State Associations may, if desired, authorize local organizations to sponsor and conduct State Championships.
 In states where there is no NRA affiliated State Association, the NRA may authorize a local organization to sponsor and conduct the State Championship.
-State Championships are Registered Tournaments. - (f) Registered Tournaments May be authorized by the NRA after application has been filed by the local organization which will act as the Sponsor.
+State Championships are Registered Tournaments. - (f) Registered Tournaments - May be authorized by the NRA after application has been filed by the local organization which will act as the Sponsor.
 Application forms are available from NRA on request.
-National Records may be established only in Registered Tournaments (Rule 17.1). - (g) Approved Tournaments May be authorized by the NRA after application has been filed by the local organization which will act as the Sponsor.
+National Records may be established only in Registered Tournaments (Rule 17.1). - Approved Tournaments May be authorized by the NRA after (g) application has been filed by the local organization which will act as the Sponsor.
 Application forms are available from NRA on request.
-Match Sponsors may require all competitors to be NRA members if specified in the program. - (h) Sanctioned Leagues (shoulder-to-shoulder or postal) May be authorized by the NRA after an application has been filed by a local organization.
+Match Sponsors may require all competitors to be NRA members if specified in the program. - (h) Sanctioned Leagues - (shoulder-to-shoulder or postal) - May be authorized by the NRA after an application has been filed by a local organization.
 Application forms are available from NRA on request.
 Sanctioned League scores are used for classification.
-A League need not be operated by an Affiliated Club or Organization. - (i) Postal Matches Organized by the NRA and publicized to groups concerned through the Shooting Sports USA, announcements and/or special mailings.
-A Postal Match or home range match is a competition in which entrants fire separately on their home ranges and exchange scores or submit their scores and targets to NRA Headquarters where scores are evaluated and ranked.
-The firing of Postal Match scores must be witnessed.
+A League need not be operated by an Affiliated Club or Organization. - Postal Matches Organized by the NRA and publicized to (i) groups concerned through the Shooting Sports USA, announcements and/or special mailings.
+A Postal Match or home range match is a competition in which entrants fire separately on their home ranges and exchange scores or submit their scores and targets to NRA Headquarters where scores

-- (j) Special Tournaments May be sanctioned by NRA for types of shooting not otherwise a part of the NRA program. - (k) State and Senior Games Tournaments which are part of the State and Senior Game program.
+- are evaluated and ranked.
+The firing of Postal Match scores must be witnessed - Special Tournaments May be sanctioned by NRA for types of shooting not otherwise a part of the NRA program. - (k) State and Senior Games Tournaments which are part of the State and Senior Game program.
 Such tournaments are not charged fees, nor will any scores fired be used for classification.
 A simplified sanctioning procedure may be used, and they will be listed in Coming Events of Shooting Sports USA, with the only contact being the State Coordinator.